bensoille/image-resize-lambda-s3/README.md

 Could be centralized in some *datadog* service and get easier to parse.

 ### Tracing
-Some metrics could be displayed in dashboards at *cloudWatch*.
+Some metrics are displayed in dashboards at *cloudWatch*.
+Indeed, one dashboard gets created as per environment :
+- *DEV* : dev-image-resizeDashboard
+- *PROD* : prod-image-resizeDashboard

 ## Yet to be done
 - build some *local* environment with SAM or localstack